Pyenb/Ollama-models/README.md

 ## Download links 📥

 > [!IMPORTANT]
 > Due to Contabo limiting my bandwidth to only 100 Mbit/s because my STORAGE VPS is exceeding their set average bandwidth, I’ve added torrents and purchased a Seedbox.
 Feel free to download and seed them!
-Contabo did suggest an alternative, but it starts at €40/month with about 1/4 of the storage, so that’s definitely not an option.
+>
+> With the current setup, downloading the files via the Torrents is the fastest way to get the models.

 <!-- MODEL_TABLE_START -->
 | Model | Parameters | Last Modified | Size | Download Links |